phasnox/react-redux-skeleton/README.md

 # React Redux Skeleton

-This project uses [react](https://github.com/facebook/react), [redux](https://github.com/rackt/redux) and [redux-router](https://github.com/rackt/redux-router) as it's basis and forms a skeleton around these tools to allow you to get your app started quickly and easily.
+This project uses [react](https://github.com/facebook/react), [redux](https://github.com/rackt/redux), [redux-router](https://github.com/rackt/redux-router) and [font-awesome]() as it's basis and forms a skeleton around these tools to allow you to get your app started quickly and easily.

 This skeleton is suitable for both small and larger apps with multiple routes and numerous components and connecting to APIs.